 The Mechanics of How to Invest ⚙️

-Historically, if you wanted to invest then you might rely on a traditional wealth manager… the type of person who knows all about share prices and such like 🤓
+Historically, if you wanted to invest then you might rely on a traditional wealth manager… the type of person who spends their days watching share prices 🤓

 Nowadays, technology has stepped-in to help people invest too.
 Robo-advisors can now perform many of the same functions... at a fraction of the cost!
 And their robo-advice is still tailored to you, though now in a slightly different way (i.e. formed as a result of analysing your personal data).
 The result is a more level playing field, with the knock-on impact that the minimum starting investment amount needed to cover fees has also been reduced 🙌